Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

+\begin{proof} Observe that the trivalent vertex $\sigma_i\sigma_i\to \sigma_i$ corresponds to opening the {\em left} crossing $\sigma_i$.
+Indeed, applying Lemma \ref{lem: open one crossing matrices} yields a sequence of matrix identities

+followed by pushing the upper-triangular matrix to the left.
+This agrees with the correspondence associated to the trivalent vertex (see also the proof of Proposition \ref{prop:correspondence}).
+It is a direct verification that opening a crossing commutes with braid relations in (a) and (c) not involving this crossing, and the result follows. \end{proof}

 As a result, opening all crossings in a braid $\beta$, in some order, corresponds to a Demazure weave.
 Interestingly, the converse is also true, up to equivalence relation on weaves.
-This is the content of the following:

-\begin{thm} Let $\Sigma$ be a Demazure weave.
-Then $\Sigma$ is equivalent to a weave obtained by opening crossings in some order. \end{thm}
+\begin{thm} Let $\ww:\beta\Delta\to\Delta$ be a Demazure weave.
+Then $\ww$ is equivalent to a weave obtained by opening crossings in some order. \end{thm}

 \begin{proof} Similarly to the proof of Theorem \ref{thm: one 3v}, any Demazure weave between braids $\beta$ and $\beta'$ such that $\ell(\beta)=\ell(\beta')+1$ is equivalent to a weave corresponding to opening a crossing in $\beta$ followed by some braid moves.
-Let us prove the statement of the theorem by induction on length.
+Let us prove the statement of the theorem by induction on the length of $\beta$.
+When $\ell(\beta) = 0$, we have a weave from $\Delta$ to $\Delta$; since $\Delta$ is reduced, the cancellation relation in \ref{sec: cancellation} and the Zamolodchikov relation in Section \ref{sec: Zam} guarantee that all weaves $\Delta \to \Delta$ are equivalent to the identity weave.
 Given a weave from $\beta\Delta$ to $\Delta$, choose a slice $\beta'$ right below the first trivalent vertex.
 By the above argument the weave is equivalent to opening a crossing in $\beta$ (which results in a braid $\beta''\Delta$) followed by some braid moves to $\beta'$, and followed by the rest of the weave.
 By the assumption of induction, the weave from $\beta''\Delta$ to $\Delta$ is equivalent to opening crossings in $\beta''$ in some order. \end{proof}

-Finally, we now state the invariance of the correspondences $\SM(\Sigma)$ under weave equivalence and deduce its main corollary, relating weave to the toric charts in Section \ref{sec:braid}.
-The invariance reads: